-Both the source and target VM copies exist simultaneously because the conversion procedure is more like a cloning process than a replacement.
+Both the source and target VM copies exist simultaneously because the conversion procedure is more like cloning than replacement.
 This way the chance of data corruption and loss during conversion is completely avoided.
 Moreover, StarWind V2V Converter basically creates a backup copy of the VMs, making the process even safer.

 When converting the VM to VHDX format, StarWind V2V Converter enables the activation of Windows Repair Mode.
 This way the virtual machine will automatically adapt to the given hardware environment and negate any compatibility problems.

-In comparison to hypervisors’ built-in converters that only work one way (converting to their original VM format), StarWind V2V Converter is much more efficient, because it works both ways, converting any format into another one and back.
+In comparison to the hypervisors’ built-in converters that only work one way (converting to their original VM format), StarWind V2V Converter is much more efficient, because it works both ways, converting any format into another one and back.

 StarWind V2V Converter enables an easy migration of physical machines to virtual ones on Hyper-V and ESXi servers.
 Running the utility on the source physical storage, you can easily convert the entire system the way it is into the desired virtual machine disk format that will be located on a remote hypervisor server.
 It should also be noted that StarWind V2V Converter preserves data consistency by using VSS snapshots while reading disk data from the live machine.
 You can see the detailed list of supported MS Windows machines in the StarWind V2V Converter Help: Specifications section.